hbish/conf-perf-testing-crypto-exchange/slides/04-performance-engineering.md

 ---
 <!-- note
-- So extending on what we just talked about, we can reuse the tests in CI/CD as a initial checkpoint for performance
+- So extending on what we just talked about, we can reuse the tests in CI/CD as a initial checkpoint for performance since its just a gradle command

 - You can decide to run a subset or the entire suite that is up to you.
 But make sure you collect the results per run and have some sort of way to flag if the performance degrades.